|by Cynthia J. Brame||Print Version|

 Content, form, and function outlines.
 Students in small groups are asked to carefully analyze a particular artifact—such as a poem, a story, an essay, a billboard, an image, or a graph—and identify the “what” (the content), the “how” (the form), and the function (the why).
 This technique can help students consider the various ways that meaning is communicated in different genres.
 (Angelo and Cross, 1993)

 Case-based learning.
 Much like decision-making activities, case-based learning presents students with situations from the larger world that require students to apply their knowledge to reach a conclusion about an open-ended situation.
 Provide students with a case, asking them to decide what they know that is relevant to the case, what other information they may need, and what impact their decisions may have, considering the broader implications of their decisions.
 Give small groups (3-5) of students time to consider responses, circulating to ask questions and provide help as needed.
 Provide opportunities for groups to share responses; the greatest value from case-based learning comes from the complexity and variety of answers that may be generated.
-More information and collections of cases are available at the National Center for Case Study Teaching in Science, the Case Method Website of UC-Santa Barbara, and World History Sources.
+More information and collections of cases are available at the National Center for Case Study Teaching in Science and World History Sources.

 Many faculty members dispense with lecture altogether, turning to discussion to prompt the kinds of thinking needed to build understanding.
 Elizabeth Barkley provides a large collection of discussion techniques focused on different learning goals, ranging from lower level to higher level thinking (Barkley, 2010).
 The CFT’s Joe Bandy has summarized some of the most useful of these techniques.